lemanschik/text-parser/.github/README.md

 where it is needed.
 Additional you get Hooks for JS via HTML and Service Workers eg: HTML defined import maps and serviceWorker defined custom responses to load events of the JS Engine via fetch.

+Its the wrong assumption that you should ship a new serviceWorker when your files get updates You do not deploy a new HTTP server only because some files get updated?!?!?!?!?!?!?!?!?!?!!!